-Advisory committees are responsible for assisting the student in developing a proposal.
-Normally, the advisor serves as the primary point person for the first two or three drafts of the proposal.
-While students may consult other committee members, the advisor should be the primary source of guidance in the early stages, at least on the proposal itself.
+Normally, the advisor serves as the primary point person to assist the student in developing a proposal.
+While students may consult other members of the Advisory Committee, the advisor should be the primary source of guidance in the early stages, at least on the proposal itself.
 The advisor should consult informally with committee members about the nature of the project and any issues that may prove difficult.
 The advisor should take committee members' feedback under consideration and communicate/discuss the key points with the student in a way that provides clear guidance to move the proposal forward towards a successful defence.